void set_exception_at_thread_exit( std::exception_ptr p );

 An exception is thrown if there is no shared state or the shared state already stores a value or exception.

-Calls to this function do not introduce data races with calls to get_future (but they need not synchronize with each other).
+Calls to this function do not introduce data races with calls to get_future (therefore they need not synchronize with each other).

 |p||-|| exception pointer to store.
 The behavior is undefined if |

 - *this has no shared state.
 The error code is set to no_state.

 - The shared state already stores a value or exception.
 The error code is set to promise_already_satisfied.